Updated May 2019

 How Can I Learn More About Payroll Taxes?

 A bookkeeper, accountant or payroll specialist can give you valuable insights.
 The IRS has an overview of employer taxes and Publication 15 is considered the definitive source of federal payroll tax information.
-For state and local payroll taxes, you can go to the specific tax authorities — or, we’ve made it easier by putting all this information in one place in our interactive payroll tax map.

 According to SMB CEO, payroll taxes can be a potential minefield for small businesses.
 As the largest source of uncollected payroll taxes, small businesses are also under greater scrutiny from the Internal Revenue Service (IRS).